Nubian ibex: Human impacts

 The International Union for Conservation of Nature (IUCN) has classified the Nubian ibex as "vulnerable" on the basis that fewer than 10,000 mature individuals remain and the population is declining.
 Threats faced by the animal include competition with livestock for water and fodder, hunting pressure, climate change, habitat fragmentation, chemical pollution, and habitat destruction.

 Ecotourism and outdoor recreation may disturb ibex in nature reserves, causing them to change their behavior in order to avoid people.
 When possible, they seek out water sources with lower human presence, and more readily abandon high quality food patches when human disturbance is high.
 Human presence in nature reserves may also contribute to decreased reproductive rates in ibex; when tourists stopped visiting Israel's Ein Avdat National Park during COVID-19 lockdowns in 2020, the ratio of young to female ibex more than doubled.

 Conversely, some ibex have become habituated to human settlements and popular nature reserves, leading to potential conflict.
 Habituation is demonstrated by decreased vigilance in areas with greater human presence.
-These subpopulations seek out towns due to abundant food, shelter, and protection from predators.
-Their habituation leads to property damage, consumption of harmful substances like garbage, reproductive isolation from other subpopulations, and reduced antipredator behavioral responses.
-Ibex have been recorded standing on vehicles and entering buildings.
+These populations seek out towns due to abundant food, shelter, and protection from predators.
+Their habituation leads to property damage, consumption of harmful substances like garbage, behavioral and reproductive isolation from other populations, and reduced anti-predator behavioral responses.